Mineral-Minds-Deutschland/github-action-ssh-docker-compose/README.md

 ## github-action-ssh-docker-compose
-Simple github action to run docker-compose on remote host.
+Simple github action to run docker compose on remote host.

 This action packs contents of the action workspace into archive.
 Logs into remote host via ssh.
-Unpacks the workspace there and runs `docker-compose up -d` command.
+Unpacks the workspace there and runs `docker compose up -d` command.

 Comparing to other actions with similar behavior this one does not use any unknown docker-images.
 It is entirely built from Dockerfile on top of